Ficool

 Astra nodded, his brow furrowed in thought.

 "Indeed.
-The Angel of Steel seemed certain that Shadow would accept the political dangers I bring.
+The Angel of Craftsmanship seemed certain that Shadow would accept the political dangers I bring.
 Maybe… something is brewing between Dusk, Dawn, and Shadow.
 A triad shifting beneath the surface."

 "Perhaps," Satalus said softly.
 "Shadow plays the longest game of all."